 Federal Work Study eligibility is determined by the information inputted on the Free Application for Federal Student Aid (FAFSA).
 You must have financial need in order to receive FWS.
 If you wish to be considered for this program, you should indicate this preference on the FAFSA.

-To be eligible for Federal Work Study, you must:
+To be eligible to work under the Federal Work Study Program, you must:

 - Complete the Free Application for Federal Student Aid (FAFSA).